Resource road radio communications

-Government in collaboration with industrial and other stakeholders has been in the process of implementing new standard radio communication protocols on Forest Service Roads (FSR) and other natural resource roads across the province.
+Government in collaboration with industrial and other stakeholders have implemented standard radio communication protocols on Forest Service Roads (FSR) and other natural resource roads across the province.
+FSRs with industrial activity and many other resource roads have adopted and are using the standard protocols which consist of:

-Not all resource roads will be adopting the new resource road radio channels, so it is recommended that road users retain current radio frequencies until such time that they are sure they are no longer required.
+It is important to note that not all resource roads have adopted the protocols and standard bank of resource road radio channels.
+It is recommended that road users retain current radio frequencies until such time that they are sure they are no longer required.

 Most resource roads are "radio assist" and use of mobile radios for communicating location and direction is not mandatory.
 Always drive safely according to road and weather conditions and if using a mobile radio, do not solely rely on mobile radio communications recognizing that not everyone has or is using a mobile radio.